 - Sakura witnessing Clow's death is a double Tear Jerker: not only do you get Clow saying goodbye to his creations, you get to see Sakura's face when she hears Kero and Yue claim no one will ever be as good as him.
 Ouch.

 - The manga steps up on Yue's part, where he cries out that he'd rather sleep in the book forever, and he doesn't want to wake up anymore.

 - Later in her conversation with Clow, Sakura breaks down, stating she is unworthy of being master and could never match him.
 Clow just smiles and assures her she'll do fine as Sakura, and is glad she took the role.
 How many in real life have desired such reassurance and closure from those long gone?

 - The following episode, where Yukito (now aware of Yue's existence and his status) angsts because his whole life as a human is a lie, but Touya reassures him that their common memories are true, and this happens right before Sakura's aforementioned I Want My Beloved to Be Happy moment towards Yukito and Touya, followed by her breakdown in Syaoran's arms brought even more tears.

-- For a one-episode character, Youko was a massive woobie.
+- For a one-episode character, Youko is a massive woobie.
 Almost any girl who likes her classmate in secret and is too shy to tell him/her can identify with her struggles, specially when Touya politely turns her down... and like Sakura would do later, she takes it as well as possible, but still can't help crying.